Canada Excellence Research Chairs (CERC)

 Centennial Enhancement Chairs

 The Centennial Enhancement Chairs (CEC) program assists the university in retaining outstanding faculty with research and scholarship focused within one of the university’s signature areas.
-Selected through an open nomination process, chairs are awarded for a 5-year renewable term
+Selected through an open nomination process, chairs are awarded for a 5-year term

 NSERC Industrial Research Chairs (IRC)